lgflorentino/activity-monitor-rb/README.md

 *

 Anti-features:
-* No display or analysis of the data of any kind
+* No display or analysis of the data of any kind (see [hheatmap](https://github.com/lgflorentino/hheatmap) for reference front-end)

 ## Installation